 - We know a lot about how Beethoven composed from his sketchbooks that have mostly survived – all his ideas were written in these books first.

 - In one of Beethoven’s letters, he said that he thought his deafness had started when he tripped and fell over after being startled.
 No one knows the real reason but it is believed to have been more likely to have been as a result of one of his many childhood illnesses – typhus, smallpox.

 - Beethoven was always ill.
-The catalogue of his ailments is long and his suffering would have been very real.
-During his life, he was known to have suffered from deafness, colitis, rheumatism, rheumatic fever, typhus, abscesses, ophthalmia, jaundice, chronic hepatitis, infections and cirrhosis of the liver.
+The catalog of his ailments is long and his suffering would have been very real.
+During his life, he was known to have suffered from deafness, colitis, rheumatism, rheumatic fever, typhus, abscesses, ophthalmia, jaundice, chronic hepatitis, infections, and cirrhosis of the liver.

 - Beethoven drunk a lot of alcohol; his father had been an alcoholic.
 He was once even arrested as a vagrant due to his drunkenness.
 The cirrhosis of his liver was only discovered after his death.